Dpope32/Frosting/memory-bank/productContext.md

 # Product Context

 ## Purpose
-Frosting is a personal dashboard application designed to centralize life management in a single, elegant interface.
+Kaiba-Nexus is a personal dashboard application designed to centralize life management in a single, elegant interface.
 It aims to reduce the cognitive load of managing various aspects of daily life by bringing them together in one cohesive platform.

 ## Problems Solved
 - **Information Fragmentation**: Consolidates data from multiple life domains (tasks, finances, contacts, etc.) into one application